 Morgan Stanley, parent company of Morgan Stanley & Co.
-LLC, Underwriter of the Bonds, has entered into a retail distribution arrangement with Morgan Stanley Smith Barney LLC.
+LLC, one of the Underwriters of the Series 2016 Bonds, has entered into a retail distribution arrangement with its affiliate Morgan Stanley Smith Barney LLC.
 As part of the distribution arrangement, Morgan Stanley & Co.
 LLC may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
 As part of this arrangement, Morgan Stanley & Co.
-LLC may distribute Barney LLC.
-As part of this arrangement, Morgan Stanley & Co.
-LLC may distribute Barney LLC.
-As part of this arrangement, Morgan Stanley & Co.
-LLC may compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.
+LLC may compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Series 2016 Bonds.